 The National Informal STEM Education Network (NISE Net) is a community of informal educators and scientists dedicated to supporting learning about science, technology, engineering, and math (STEM) across the United States.

-Overview Slide Presentation
+Fact Sheets and Overview Slide Presentation

 - NISE Network overview slide presentation (PDF)